Score every tenant

 Important: general information only, not legal or professional advice

-The content on this page is general information about tenant screening processes and relevant WA legislation.
+The content on this page, including the scoring tool, is general information about tenant screening processes and relevant WA legislation.
 It is not legal advice, not property management advice specific to your situation, and not a guarantee of any outcome.
+The score is a structured prompt to help you organise your own assessment, not a decision in itself.
 Every application is different and the right decision depends on the full facts in front of you.

 Applying any part of this process incorrectly, incompletely or without understanding the legal context can result in outcomes including discrimination complaints, failed tenancies or other disputes.
 If you are uncertain about any aspect of a screening decision, consult a licensed property manager or legal adviser before acting.
 Local Property Partners is a licensed property management company in Western Australia.
 The content on this page reflects general professional practice and does not constitute a client relationship or create any duty of care to the reader.